Ikigai42/Ikigai42/README.md

 👋 Hi, I’m @Ikigai42

-"This is a wonderful day.
-I've never seen this one before." -Maya Angelou✨

 - 👀 I’m interested in 🌲nature, 🧠learning, 💻code, and ✨design.

 - What's something you wish you had done years earlier?